 Afghanistan – Alalusi Foundation supports the educational mission of two schools in Afghanistan via the Children of Afghanistan Hope Project.
 The schools provide orphan boys and women with basic education and technical training.

 Higher Education – Alalusi Foundation provides higher education allowances to selected students with special economic needs who show great academic promise in technical and medical sciences.

 Alalusi Foundation arranges specialized medical treatment for individuals who need life-saving surgeries in Iraq and Jordan and for refugee children from the Middle East who cannot be treated in their home countries, by finding physicians and medical centers willing to donate treatment, medicines, and prostheses, arranging travel, and providing support and living arrangements for patients and their family members during treatment.

 Water Well Projects

 In Mauritania, Alalusi Foundation has supported the drilling of over 50 new water wells with infrastructure for villages.
-While continuing this ongoing project in West Africa, we are researching similar efforts in Somalia.
+While continuing this ongoing project in West Africa, we have also established similar efforts in Somalia.